Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/00-intro/02-set-up.md

         └── 1-JavaScript-Fundamentals
         └── 2-JavaScript-DOM-Manipulation
         └── 3-JavaScript-API-Fundamentals
-        └── 4-Objects
-        └── 5-Arrays
-        └── 6-Node Intro
+        └── 4-Node-Fundamentals
-        └── 7-Express Server
+        └── 5-Express-Server
-            └── Server
+            └── server
                 └── .gitignore
                 └── app.js
 ```

 ### .gitignore

 1. Add `node_modules/` to your `.gitignore`. <br>
 Anytime you work with npm packages, make sure this is in your `.gitignore`.
 If you forget, hundreds or thousands of extra, unnecessary files will be uploaded to your Github repository. <br>
-  This also protects you from including valuable information on the open-source Github.<br>
-  Simply add this to the `.gitignore` file:
+Simply add the following to the `.gitignore` file:

   ```
   node_modules/
   ```

 2. `app.js` can be left blank for now.